47

 • 2

 Indeed I think time pressure and the quantity of the marked posts in queue are factors that increase the risk of mistakes.
 I cannot say I never made a mistake.
 I am pretty sure I did and will make more the future.
 That is why I think it is important that we all keep an eye on if a post is incorrectly marked, on the subject(s) we are familiar with.
 For that reason, before voting, I always take a quick look through the comments for possible messages in that direction.
-Apr 29, 2016 at 7:35
+Commented Apr 29, 2016 at 7:35

 You must log in to answer this question.